Douglas Carruthers: Biography

 Carruthers was born in London and was educated at Haileybury College and Trinity College, Cambridge.
 He worked as secretary to a number of people active at the Royal Geographical Society, and underwent training in land survey work, also becoming an expert taxidermist.

-Carruthers took part in the British Museum expedition to Rwenzori Mountains in the Congo, 1905–1906 and sent home specimens of birds and mammals.
+Carruthers took part in the British Museum Ruwenzori expedition to the Congo in 1905-1906 from where he sent home specimens of birds and mammals.
 In 1910 he joined John H. Miller and Morgan Philips Price in an expedition through the desert of Outer Mongolia, publishing two volumes on Unknown Mongolia in 1913.

 In 1915, Carruthers married Mary Morrison Hill Trevor in St. George's, Hanover Square, London.
 She died in 1948, and on 3 September 1948 he married Rosemary Arden Clay (born 12 August 1908 in Banstead, Surrey).

 During the First World War Carruthers was employed mainly at the War Office compiling maps of the Middle East; his later career consisted largely of writing, map making and working with explorers and travellers.